groundxai/groundx-sdks/docs/concepts.md

 ## Authentication

 To ensure secure access to its services, GroundX uses API Key based authentication.
 The API Key is provided to the users upon completion of a request form and is used in the request header (X-API-Key) for authentication.

-## GroundX Beta

-GroundX is currently in closed beta, which means that access to APIs is granted upon request.
-Potential users are invited to fill a form to request access to the APIs.